hiuhin12/Insurance_Cross-Sell_Prediction_Website/README.md

 1. **Source Code**
    - **Python**: The source code for data analysis and machine learning models is implemented in Python.
 This includes notebooks and scripts for data preprocessing, clustering algorithms (K-Means, K-Means++, K-Medoids), and visualization.
      - **Files:**
-       - `eda.ipynb`: Contains exploratory data analysis code.
-       - `k.ipynb`: Contains code for determining the optimal number of clusters.
-       - `kmeans.ipynb`: Python code for standard K-Means clustering algorithm.
+       - `fullcode.ipynb`: Contains the complete Python code for exploratory data analysis, determining the optimal number of clusters, standard K-Means clustering, K-Means++ clustering, K-Medoids clustering, and evaluating the clustering performance.
-       - `kmeans++.ipynb`: Contains Python code for K-Means++ clustering algorithm.
-       - `K-Medoids.ipynb`: Python code for K-Medoids clustering algorithm.
-       - `evaluate.ipynb`: Code for evaluating the clustering performance.

 2. **Power BI Files**
    - **Files:**